 Never remove cushion covers for separate dry cleaning or washing.
-Any tumble cleaning method can destroy the backing and/or shrink, or otherwise damage upholstery fabric.
+Any tumble cleaning method can destroy the backing, and/or shrink or otherwise damage upholstery fabric.

 Keep your furniture and family safe from fires caused by careless smoking.
 Do not smoke when drowsy.
-Remove immediately any flowing ash or a lighted cigarette that falls onto furniture.
+Immediately remove any glowing ash or a lighted cigarette that falls onto furniture.

 Smoldering smoking material can cause upholstered furniture fires.